-If you are currently vested in an ESOP and would like to learn more about your rights, please click here to contact us to schedule a time to speak with one of our attorneys.
+If you are currently vested in an ESOP and would like to learn more about your rights, please click here to schedule a free, confidential consultation, or contact attorney Jamie Bowers directly at 202.408.4600 or email@example.com.

 By Jamie Bowers